Certificate of Advanced Graduate Study

 Graduate students in our CAGS Program in Special Education acquire the broad and varied knowledge that is critical for working with individuals with special needs.
 Students learn to build and maintain collaborative relationships with families, students, colleagues, and leaders – relationships that are critical to becoming effective special educators.

 We encourage you to contact the Special Education Coordinator, Amy Knight.
 There are several options within the Special Education concentration, and it is highly recommended you work with the coordinator to plan your course of study.

 You already hold a master’s degree, so you know that graduate school can spur you to become a better teacher.
 You know the level of focus that graduate school requires and the boundless learning that takes place.
 Now, in a post-master’s environment, you are looking to hone the skills you have to make you an excellent educator in the arts.

 We seek post-master’s educators and prospective educators who want to expand their creative boundaries and keep arts alive in our schools.
 Here is where you will develop and practice innovative methods for teaching with an interdisciplinary approach.

 Our partnerships with the Flynn Center for the Performing Arts, the Integrated Arts Academy, and other community resources have enriched all our Arts in Education programs.
 The opportunities from these partnerships bring real-life experience and energy to our post-master’s experience.

+Please see more information in our Graduate Catalog.
 If you need help with planning your course selection, contact the Arts Coordinator:

 You have attained a master’s degree, but you are now thinking about focusing on understanding what it takes to develop and evaluate school curricula.
 The word “curriculum” comprises many areas: orientation, philosophy, design, development, implementation, assessment, and evaluation.
 As a post-master’s student, you will be given the opportunity to delve into each of these areas and progress as leaders in your field.